EthanDenny/RockPaperScissors/README.md

-# RockPaperScissors
+# rock-paper-scissors

-A simulator for a rock-paper-scissors-like game
+A simulator for a multi-competitor rock-paper-scissors-like game

 Made with Godot Engine